egeersu/KnetOnnx.jl/README.md

 <img src="https://github.com/onnx/onnx/blob/master/docs/ONNX_logo_main.png?raw=true" width="400">

-KnetONNX reads an ONNX file and creates the corresponding Model in Knet that can be re-designed, re-trained or simply used for inference.
+KnetOnnx reads an ONNX file and creates the corresponding Model in Knet that can be re-designed, re-trained or simply used for inference.

-If you are planning to move your models from PyTorch or Tensorflow to Knet, or simply desiring to play with popular pre-trained neural networks: KnetONNX provides that functionality.
+If you are planning to move your models from PyTorch or Tensorflow to Knet, or simply desiring to play with popular pre-trained neural networks: KnetOnnx provides that functionality.

 [Open Neural Network Exchange (ONNX)](https://onnx.ai/) is a community project created by Facebook and Microsoft.
 It provides a definition of an extensible computation graph model, as well as definitions of built-in operators and standard data types.